BradHillier/BradHillier/README.md

 - 🌱 I’m currently learning about object-orient programming, database design, systems and networks and systems analysis
 - 🔭 I’m currently working on the early design stages of a collaborative flash card application
+- ⛷️ Fun fact: I love all things outdoors and used to work as a kayaking tour guide and ski instructor

 ### :hammer_and_wrench: Languages and Tools :